-The HCN(5--4) and HCO$^+$(5--4) emission lines in PLCK\_G244.8+54.9 also have similar widths and centroids to those of mid- and high-$J$ CO, for single Gaussian fits, and Fig.~\ref{fig:noema} illustrates that the profiles match very well.
+The HCN(5--4) and HCO$^+$(5--4) emission lines in PLCK\_G244.8+54.9 also have similar widths and centroids to those of mid- and high-$J$ CO, for single Gaussian fits; Fig.~\ref{fig:noema} illustrates how well-matched these profiles are.
 It is worth noting that these spatially-integrated spectra also closely resemble that of HNC(5--4) from ALMA in Fig.~\ref{fig:alma}, when excluding the blue emission tail from $-400$ to $-250\,{\rm km}\,{\rm s}^{-1}$ (likely due to contamination of HNC(5--4) by CN(4--3), as demonstrated in Sect.~\ref{ssec:deblending}).
-HCN, HCO$^+$, and HNC should therefore probe nearly co-spatial regions in PLCK\_G244.8+54.9, consistent with recent studies on the inner regions of local star-forming galaxies \citep[e.g., HCN and HCO$^+$ $J=4$--3 in the central few kpc of NGC\,253, NGC\,1068, IC\,342, M\,82, M\,83, and NGC\,6946,][]{tan18}.
-Moreover, the similarity between dense-gas and CO lines in PLCK\_G244.8+54.9 suggests that the strongly magnified region of $\sim$1~kpc source-plane size \citepalias{canameras17b} is fairly homogeneous in line properties, in spite of its outstanding star-formation and gas-mass surface densities.
+HCN, HCO$^+$, and HNC should therefore probe nearly co-spatial regions in PLCK\_G244.8+54.9, which is consistent with recent studies on the inner regions of local star-forming galaxies \citep[e.g., HCN and HCO$^+$ $J=4$--3 in the central few kpc of NGC\,253, NGC\,1068, IC\,342, M\,82, M\,83, and NGC\,6946,][]{tan18}.
+Moreover, the similarity between dense-gas and CO lines in PLCK\_G244.8+54.9 suggests that the strongly magnified region of $\sim$1~kpc source-plane size \citepalias{canameras17b} is fairly homogeneous in line properties, in spite of its outstanding star formation and gas-mass surface densities.
 This region likely hosts enough dense gas to sample the same velocity profile as seen in CO.
-This argues for a genuine multiphase medium, with on-going mass exchange between dense and more diffuse gas as driven by turbulence.
+This argues for a genuine multiphase medium, with ongoing mass exchange between dense and more diffuse gas driven by turbulence.

-Overall, we obtain the lowest dense-gas line fluxes and the most significant differences between line profiles in PLCK\_G145.2+50.8.
+Overall, we obtained the lowest dense-gas line fluxes and the most significant differences between line profiles in PLCK\_G145.2+50.8.
 This could mean that gas phases are better mixed in PLCK\_G244.8+54.9 (and perhaps in PLCK\_G092.5+42.9) than in PLCK\_G145.2+50.8, where our data may cover fewer dense cores and more diffuse gas.